thayton/thayton.github.io/_drafts/eygbl.md

 ![3](/assets/eygbl/3.png)

-We'll see where the rest of the parameters come from later in the article when we dig into how the request is generated.
+We'll see where the rest of the parameters come from later in the article when we dig into how this request gets generated.
 The response for this request contains the HTML for the jobs that we'll scrape within the `Result` field of the JSON string returned:

 ```json